 Gaining news exposure is generally a good thing for most businesses, especially if it is something positive presented.
 However, there is one type of headline that no organization wants to make.
-In recent years, there has been an explosion of almost unbelievable data breaches making news headlines that have resulted in anything but a positive outcome for the organizations involved.
+In the past few years, there have been a lot of shocking data breaches that have made the news.
+Unfortunately, these breaches have had a negative impact on the organizations involved.

 What is Data Breach and Why It’s Concerning?

 Data Breach is the taking of information by an attacker, generally using malicious means, in an unauthorized way.
 When thinking about data breach, it is akin to someone stealing tangible physical items from a store without paying for them or having permission to do so.
 The difference is data breach involves stealing valuable digital items usually containing sensitive information.